Lumen gentium: Chapter 8: The Blessed Virgin Mary, Mother of God, in the Mystery of Christ and the Church (52–69)

-The chapter on Mary was the subject of debate.
-Original plans had called for a separate document about the role of Mary, keeping the document on the Church "ecumenical," in the sense of "non-offensive" to Protestant Christians, who viewed special veneration of Mary with suspicion.
-However, the Council Fathers insisted, with the support of the Pope, that, as Mary's place is within the Church, treatment of her should appear within the Constitution on the Church.
+The chapter on Mary was the subject of debate, since the original plans had called for a separate document about the role of Mary, keeping the document on the Church "ecumenical," not to offend Protestant Christians, who were suspicious of special veneration of Mary.
+However, the Council Fathers, supported by the Pope, insisted that, considering that Mary's place is within the Church, her treatment should be addressed by the Church's Constitution.

-Vatican Council II was sensitive to the views of other Christians, as the council, at the request of Pope John XXIII, hoped to promote Christian unity, but knew there are different concepts about Mary among other Christians, especially Protestants.
-The council in its one mention of Mary as "Mediatrix", spoke of her as strengthening — not lessening — confidence in Christ as the one essential Mediator.
-The council, in speaking of Mary, used a biblical approach, with strong emphasis on her pilgrimage of faith.
-They also drew heavily from the Fathers of the Church, which Christians of all denominations respect.
+Vatican II was sensitive to the views of other Christians, as the council, at the request of Pope John XXIII, sought to promote Christian unity; however, it was aware that concepts about Mary varied among other Christians, especially Protestants.
+The council, once referring to Mary as "Mediatrix", took her as an example of strengthening – not decreasing – confidence in Christ as the one essential Mediator.
+When speaking of Mary, the council used a biblical approach, strongly emphasizing her pilgrimage of faith.
+It also drew significantly from the Fathers of the Church, who were respected by all Christian denominations.

-Pope Paul VI, in a speech to the council fathers, called the document "a vast synthesis of the Catholic doctrine regarding the place which the Blessed Mary occupies in the mystery of Christ and of the Church."
+Pope Paul VI, in a speech to the council fathers, called the document "a vast synthesis of the Catholic doctrine regarding the place which the Blessed Mary occupies in the mystery of Christ and of the Church".

-Bishop Christopher Butler mentions that prior to Vatican II the one area where Catholic theology was allowed to develop uncritically, apart from the total life of theology, was in devotion to Mary, so that "it began to seem that the Catholicism of the future would approximate more and more to the condition of an Italian tribal cult."
-This century-long drift was brought to an end by the Council on October 29, 1963, "a fixed point of the Marian paradigm shift," the date on which the Council decided, in a very close vote, to not give Mary a separate document but to situate her properly within the larger Church.
+Bishop Christopher Butler mentions that prior to Vatican II, the one area where uncritical development of Catholic theology was allowed, apart from the total life of theology, was in devotion to Mary, so that "it began to seem that the Catholicism of the future would approximate more and more to the condition of an Italian tribal cult".
+This century-long drift was brought to an end by the Council on October 29, 1963, "a fixed point of the Marian paradigm shift", the date on which the Council decided, in a very close vote, not to give Mary a separate document but to situate her properly within the larger Church.